 Step 6: Automated twitter posting

 Social media can be as automated as you like.
 You just need to find the right tools.
 I’m personally not a big fan of aggressive automation as it ruins the whole concept of social media, which is to be social… to make connections and to get to know others.
-How much you do use it however depends on your goals and personal situation, but consider your actions wisely!
+How much you do use it, however, depends on your goals and personal situation, but consider your actions wisely!

 Where automation does add value for me is having the ability to auto-post at convenient times of the day.
 I use an amazing tool called Buffer for this, which is free (with limitations).

-Buffer allows me to fit social media posting around a busy lifestyle, and has been key to my success on social media.
-I’m able to post whilst eating breakfast at 7am, whilst waiting for the train, whilst queueing at the supermarket… basically I can do this at times that was previously spent waiting around.
+Buffer allows me to fit social media posting around a busy lifestyle and has been key to my success on social media.
+I’m able to post whilst eating breakfast at 7am, whilst waiting for the train, whilst queueing at the supermarket… basically, I can do this at times that was previously spent waiting around.
 The posts will then sit in a queue and will be sent at times of the day I schedule.

 Buffer is not the only tool of its type, but I’ve made the decision to use it primarily because I can post the same content out to Twitter, Facebook, Google+ and Linkedin.
 This allows me to build multiple audiences, and grow credibility on platforms other than twitter without any additional effort.
 Other tools that allow auto-posting which are worth a look include Hootsuite and Crowdfire (I’m considering moving over to Crowdfire as it has extra tools, but currently has only Twitter and Instagram APIs, but I’m keeping an eye on it…).

 I have set my buffer feed to post twice a day.
 Once in the morning, and once in the evening with 12 hours between each.
-I do this so that the times work for users in different time zones – there’s no strategic intelligence and research behind this, but if you have the time there are some clever tools out there to check volume of users online, so that you can split test and monitor the activity.
+I do this so that the times work for users in different time zones – there’s no strategic intelligence and research behind this, but if you have the time there are some clever tools out there to check the volume of users online so that you can split test and monitor the activity.

 Posting twice a day may seem like a small volume, but this has worked for me.
 I prefer to share quality over quantity.
 I also believe that if someone is interested, they can go through my feed which will be full of valuable content, rather than mass volume of repeated tweets that add little value.
 From personal experience I have noticed that over-posting (eg: more than 5 a day) does have a negative impact, so don’t go too crazy (if you do, test it!
 Let me know how you get on).